OpenCTI-Platform/opencti/docs/docs/usage/pivoting.md

 ![Investigation workspace](assets/investigation-workspace.png)

-On some nodes, you can see next to them a bullet with a number inside.
-It is a visual indication that shows you how many entities have relationship with this one.
+You can see next to them a bullet with a number inside.
+It is a visual indication that shows you how many entities have relationships with this one.
 Note that this number is an approximation of the number of entities.
 That's why there is a `~` next to the number.

 No bullet displayed means: nothing to expand from this node.